Adrienth/poowa_project/README.md

 All our attributes are in private or protected status according to their use.
 We have defined properties for all of them.

 #### Errors and exceptions
-When an error occured, an exception is raised for the developers and the final user is redirected to an error page.
+When an error occur, an exception is raised for the developers and the final user is redirected to an error page.
 The following errors are handled by our code:

-- the API is down
+- the API is down : We created the APIerror exception to handle the case of a disfunctionning API.
 - the API results have changed : some arguments have been deleted or their type have changed for example

 #### Multithreading